Application Deadline: October 29, 2025

 How will class sessions be conducted, and what are the technical requirements for attending?

-Due to continued student interest in completing our training academies primarily using a remote platform due to many departments’ incorporation of a remote/hybrid workforce model, most of the class sessions for the 2025 program will be conducted online using Zoom.
-However, due to the high value associated with completing certain courses in person, students should anticipate attending some sessions in-person at the CDT’s Training and Education Center (TEC), located in Rancho Cordova, CA. Dates for all class sessions will be provided if accepted into the program.
+Due to continued student interest in completing our training academies primarily using a remote platform due to many departments’ incorporation of a remote/hybrid workforce model, many of the class sessions for the 2026 program will be conducted online using Zoom.
+However, due to the high value associated with completing certain courses in person, students should also anticipate attending multiple sessions in-person at the CDT’s Training and Education Center (TEC), located in Rancho Cordova, CA. Dates for all class sessions will be provided if accepted into the program.

 What are the core hours for the program?